 A MIG is considered stateful if you have created a stateful configuration.

-You can create a stateful configuration when you create your MIG, or you can convert a group from stateless to stateful after its creation by adding stateful configuration.
+You can create a stateful configuration when you create your MIG, or you can convert a group from stateless to stateful after its creation by adding a configuration.

 You create a stateful configuration by setting a non-empty stateful policy and/or one or more non-empty per-instance configurations: